-7.10 The findings contained within the structural soil stability Report, which has been produced by a competent and suitably qualified professional body (KSI Ltd) conclude that the proposal would not result in works that would have an adverse effect on the slip area.
+Figure 9: standing approximately 980mm back from the end of the decking d) Land stability slip area.
 Any planning approval would be accompanied by a suitably worded condition that requires the applicant to carry out the works in accordance with the details and recommendations as set out in the soil stability report and that upon completion confirmation from a suitably qualified engineer shall be submitted to and approved by the LPA prior to its first use.
 As such, this is not considered to be of concern to Officers and meets the aims of saved Policy BE18.